Croatia on a map

 So, Is Croatia Worth It?

-If you’re still wondering is Croatia good for gluten free or worth the trip, let me put it simply: Yes, a thousand times yes.
+If you’re still wondering whether Croatia is good for gluten-free travelers or worth the trip, let me put it simply: Yes, a thousand times yes.
 It’s got history, nature, and a food scene that rivals anywhere in Europe, all wrapped in a gluten-free-friendly package.
 Prices?
 Not dirt cheap, but the value is unreal for what you get.

 FAQs